 Whether you are looking for a Groton, CT Notary Public to notarize a Living Will, a resident of New London, CT needing a Notary Public for a Power of Attorney, a business owner from Norwich, CT who needs a Notary Public for an Affidavit, a prospective adoptive parent in Ledyard, CT who needs Public Notary service for adoption documents, a signing service who needs a witness-only loan closer in Waterford, CT, or a Loan Officer who needs a Certified Notary Signing Agent to notarize reverse mortgage documents in Pawcatuck, CT, you have found the right person.

 It goes nearly unsaid that I am fully compliant with the Americans with Disabilities Act (ADA) because I travel to people with disabilities and provide Notary Public service in their homes, hospitals, and convalescent homes.
-This Web Site is intentionally very plain so that it can be used easily on Braille displays, iPhones, BlackBerries, and other cell phones.
+This Web Site is intentionally very plain so that it can be used easily on Braille displays, iPhones, and other cell phones.
 Every attempt has been made to make this Site browser-independent and standards-compliant.

 In order to be compliant with the Gramm-Leach-Bliley Act (GLBA or GLB Act), I have passed a background screening (also known as a background check or criminal background check).
 Details are on the Frequently Asked Questions Page.

 Some people have asked how they can register to stop receiving unwanted telephone calls from telemarketers.
 The official Site is WWW.DoNotCall.Gov.
+There is no fee to register!

 For example, Mystic, CT is a village half of which lies in the Town of Groton and the other half in the Town of Stonington.
 I am happy to provide Notary Public services on both the Groton and Stonington sides of the Mystic River.